 - 1. Takes note of the report of the Secretary-General entitled "International cooperation on humanitarian assistance in the field of natural disasters, from relief to development";4 - 2.
-Expresses its deep concern at the number and scale of natural disasters and their increasing impact, resulting in massive losses of life and property worldwide, in particular in vulnerable societies lacking adequate capacity to mitigate effectively the long-term negative social, economic and environmental consequences of natural disasters; - 3.
-Calls upon States to fully implement the Hyogo Declaration1 and the Hyogo Framework for Action 2005-2015: Building the Resilience of Nations and Communities to Disasters,2 in particular those commitments related to assistance for developing countries that are prone to natural disasters and for disaster-stricken
+Expresses its deep concern at the number and scale of natural disasters and their increasing impact, resulting in massive losses of life and property worldwide, in particular in vulnerable societies lacking adequate capacity to mitigate effectively the long-term negative social, economic and environmental consequences of natural disasters;

-4 A/62/323.
+4 A/63/277.